 In some jurisdictions, paid child advocates are assigned to each child in care.
 In this case, the child may have his or her own attorney, or the advocate may be a social worker affiliated with an attorney's or public defender's office.

 Each state has an individual who is designated as its adoption specialist or manager.
 He or she can be a resource for answering questions that pertain to the adoption statutes of that state, and resolving difficult issues.

 Adoption agencies are licensed by the state in which they are located.
 Some large agencies may be licensed in more than one state.
 Ask your agency to see their licensing or you can contact your state licensing specialist to find out if an agency you are considering working with is licensed in your state.

 Each state in the United States and each province in Canada has a special department which deals with the affairs of children, youth and families, including child adoption.
 Some counties have a similar department.
 These departments go by many different names, and may be a part of the state's department of social services or human services.
-They provide services, case management, and permanency planning for children who wait in foster care.
-Some also approve families for adoption.
+They provide services, case management, and permanency planning for children in foster care.
+Some also approve and license families for adoption.

 - periodic review of a child's case

 - the termination of the birthparents' parental rights